-Rehabilitation protocol can differ from patient to patient, depending on surgeon practice.
+Rehabilitation, or physical therapy, exercises and activities designed to help you recover, can differ from patient to patient depending on surgeon practice.
 You will go through all the same stages of rehabilitation but you may reach certain goals sooner or later than described here.
 Depending on your length of stay at the hospital, these activities may be performed at the hospital or in your home.
-It is important to follow the instructions of your physical therapist carefully and consistently in order to regain movement and strength.
+It is important to follow the instructions of your surgeon and your physical therapist carefully and consistently in order to regain movement and strength.